lisamelton/video_transcoding/README.md

 <https://gist.github.com/JMoVS/75f3c6b344648deef59bc761e5e5a0e6>

 When installing `HandBrakeCLI` or other downloaded programs, make sure the executable binary is in a directory listed in your `PATH` environment variable.
-On Unix-style systems like OS X and Linux, that directory might be `/usr/local/bin`.
+On Unix-style systems like macOS and Linux, that directory might be `/usr/local/bin`.

 ## Rationale